 Seti I was the son of Pharaoh Ramses I and Queen Sitre.
 He was married to Queen Tuya and had four children, one of which was his successor Ramsess II a.k.a Ramses the great.
 He earned a lot of titles before becoming a king like a troop commander, lead archer, and vizier.
 Not a great deal of information is known because the pharaoh had this bad habit of frequently changing the dates of previous reigns in order to remove the unpopular pharaohs from history.

 There are a lot of incredible characters in the history of ancient Egypt that created the unforgettable legacy of the great civilization.
-Book now the best Egypt guided tours with us and enjoy the miracles of Egypt.
+Book now the best Egypt holiday guided tours from the UK with us and enjoy the miracles of Egypt.

 Egypt Tours Portal prides itself on being the best travel agency in Egypt as proven by our numerous positive reviews.